 Introduction

 The drastic increase in atmospheric greenhouse gases such as carbon dioxide (CO2) and methane (CH4) is a primary driver of climate change.
 Dry reforming of methane (DRM: CO2 + CH4 → 2CO + 2H2) has been attracting attention as one of the most promising ways to convert CO2 and CH4 into a valuable synthesis gas (syngas) consisting of carbon monoxide (CO) and hydrogen (H2)1,2.
 This technology can potentially reduce environmental harms associated with emissions from the extraction and utilization of natural gas, shale gas, biogas, methane hydrates, and other natural resources, while providing a pathway to creating feedstocks for organic chemistry precursors3-6.
-DRM is a highly endothermic reaction (ΔH = +247 kJ/mol) that traditionally requires temperatures of 800°C or higher to proceed efficiently.
+DRM is a highly endothermic reaction (ΔH = +247 kJ/mol) that traditionally requires temperatures of 800°C or higher to proceed efficiently7.
 Due to these high reaction temperatures, DRM catalysts suffer from deactivation by thermal aggregation of co-catalysts and carbon deposition, limiting their practical use.